 The above is summarised in Table 1.4 below.
 The spectrum needs for these use cases are not addressed in this report because (with the exception of some extreme examples) they can be - and some are today - accommodated in spectrum already designated for mobile communication networks.

-Messages per link Use case ^(a)
+Messages per link Use case ^(a) (24) Security Credentials (V2N) (5) Software Update(6) Vehicle Health Monitoring

-Event triggered messages (V2N) (groupcast/unicast) (4) Traffic Jam Warning (5) Software Update (6) Vehicle Health Monitoring (7) Real-Time Situational Awareness (19) Continuous Traffic Flow via Green Lights Coordination (24) Security Credentials

-(a) Supported by different messages.

 Table 1.4: Day-1 use cases which use V2N communications.

 1.3.
 Advanced use cases